potamides/unsupervised-metrics/experiments/README.md

 Also please bear in mind, that most models were trained on beefy workstations like the [NVIDIA DGX A100](https://www.nvidia.com/en-us/data-center/dgx-a100).
 The majority of experiments require considerably less resources, but in this case out-of-memory errors are to be expected.
+Model inference is of course less resource intensive.

 ## Included Experiments
 * `remap.py` Remap XMoverScore on pseudo-parallel sentences.